MegharanBasith/Document4x/src/assets/Documents/Agent-Contract/AGC-Agent & Contract.md

 > ## **[Contract](#all-contract)**

 User can create new contract with contract template, the newly created contract will be defaultly in draft stage.
-In this contract menu, the contract list will display by the contract status in the different stages.
+In this contract menu, the contract list will display by the contract status in the different workflow stages.

 | [Draft](#draft) > [Submitted](#submitted) > [Approved](#approved) > [Agency Approved](#agency-approved) > [Rejected](#rejected) |